The Big Lie You're Being Told About Achieving Great Skin

 ”

 Skin is nuanced and what worked for that beauty influencer who overhauled their diet might not work for you.
-If you're finding it difficult to deal with your skin, the following information may be helpful, according to Dr. Acharya.
+If you're finding it difficult to deal with your skin, the following information may be helpful, according to Dr Acharya.
 "Reputable online resources include The British Skin Foundation (information from this website is top quality as it has been written by the British Association of Dermatologists) and the NHS website, which can also be useful."
-(Canadians can refer to the Canadian Dermatology Association.)
-Dr. Acharya concludes: "If you feel that you are struggling despite trying over-the-counter products, it's time to make an appointment with your GP or a skincare specialist who can give you more specific advice and initiate the most appropriate treatment to help with your skin condition."
+Dr Acharya concludes: "If you feel that you are struggling despite trying over-the-counter products, it's time to make an appointment with your GP or a skincare specialist who can give you more specific advice and initiate the most appropriate treatment to help with your skin condition."